Stable belt

 The term "stable belt" originates from when UK cavalrymen would place the surcingle around the waist when cleaning the stables and tending to their horses.
 In the 1950s they spread to all branches of the armed forces, adding a splash of colour and individuality to the drab khaki working uniforms.
-Initially they were resisted by many senior officers, who saw them as too individualistic, but they soon became accepted throughout the UK forces – and have now spread to the forces of a number of other countries.
-The "gymnastic belt" of some countries now has a similar appearance and use, but the name reflects its origin from physical training equipment.
+Initially they were resisted by many senior officers, who saw them as too individualistic, but they soon became accepted throughout the UK forces, and spread to the forces of a number of other countries.
+The "gymnastic belt" of some countries has a similar appearance and purpose, with a name reflecting its origin in physical training equipment.
+Sword belts of similar appearance are used on ceremonial occasions by some military forces.

 Australia

-The Australian Army adopted the stable belt in the late 1970s.
-They were removed from service in 1995, but were reintroduced in 2017.
+The Australian Army adopted the stable belt in the late 1970s, however they were removed from service in 1995.

 Brazil

 In Brazil, the gymnastic belt (cinto ginástico) is one of the most traditional elements of the uniforms of the Military Firefighters Corps.
 It has been used with few modifications since 1887.
 Made of cotton and leather, earlier examples were reinforced to serve as climbing harnesses.
-Modern gymnastic belts are of lighter construction and only worn as a ceremonial item.
+Modern gymnastic belts are of lighter construction and only worn as ceremonial item.

-There are only two variations of the gymnastics belt:
+There are two versions of the gymnastics belt: